 In its wake, yet another powerful storm — category 4 Hurricane Jose — threatened islands already reeling from Irma's devastation.

 The twin storms had desperate residents seeking shelter across the Caribbean.
-In St. Martin, with Hurricane Jose expected to bring torrential rains and a swell of five to six meter (yard) waves at sea, no one was getting in and no one was getting out by plane or by boat.
+In St. Martin, with Hurricane Jose expected to bring torrential rains and a swell of five to six metre (yard) waves at sea, no one was getting in and no one was getting out by plane or by boat.

-Hurricane Irma provoked a massive evacuation of Florida after leveling islands in the Caribbean and killing more than 20 people.
+Hurricane Irma provoked a massive evacuation of Florida after levelling islands in the Caribbean and killing more than 20 people.
 The U.S. National Hurricane Center said the storm slowed down after slamming into Cuba's northern coast, but that wind speeds would likely regain momentum as it approached the Sunshine State.

 The center said it is looking more likely that the eye of powerful Irma will strike the Florida Keys, southwestern Florida and the Tampa Bay region on Sunday.

-Early Saturday, the hurricane center said the storm was centered about 10 miles (15 kilometers) northwest of the town of Caibarien, Cuba, with maximum sustained winds of 130 mph (215 kph).
+Early Saturday, the hurricane center said the storm was centred about 10 miles (15 kilometers) northwest of the town of Caibarien, Cuba, with maximum sustained winds of 130 mph (215 kph).
 Soldiers and government workers earlier had gone through coastal towns enforcing the evacuation, taking people to shelters at government buildings and schools — and even caves.

 Many of Irma's victims fled their islands on ferries and fishing boats for fear of Hurricane Jose, a Category 4 storm with 150 mph winds that could punish some places all over again this weekend.